Why Drafting Best Player Available is Not Always the Best Possible Answer

 CB - There is no Sauce Gardner in this draft, but the class is both talented at the top and deep.
 Many have said high-level prospects can be found well into round three before the talent falls off a bit.

 TE - This is one of the best tight end drafts I can remember in years.
-Not only is their some top-end talent, but the depth is amazing.
+Not only is there some top-end talent, but the depth is amazing.

-EDGE - There are certainly a few high-end prospects, and well as solid depth that could last into rounds three-four.
+EDGE - There are certainly a few high-end prospects, as well as solid depth that could last into rounds three-four.

 Running Back - Like most recent drafts, there is a top dog, however the depth in the mid-to-later rounds is very solid.